Beavercreek, Ohio: 2000 census

-Local government
+Government

 Beavercreek is governed by six City Council members, elected at large with rotating terms every four years and a directly elected Mayor.
-The Council member receiving the most votes in the most recent election will serve as Vice Mayor.
+The council member receiving the most votes in the most recent election will serve as vice mayor.
 Council members are elected in odd number years for terms beginning in even numbered years.
-Beginning in November 2019, the office of Mayor was directly elected.
+Beginning in November 2019, the office of mayor was directly elected.
 Bob Stone became the first directly elected Mayor for the City of Beavercreek.
-The Mayor's duties primarily entails responsibility for presiding at City Council meetings, representing the City at local events, and other ceremonial duties.
-Mayor Bob Stone was originally elected (received highest votes) in November 2015 for a term starting January 2016, re-elected (received highest votes) in November 2017 to continue as Mayor starting in January 2018 and then elected in November 2019 as the City's first directly elected Mayor for a four-year term starting January 2020.
-City Council members and the Mayor are limited to two consecutive four year terms serving any combination of City Council member and or Mayor.
-A City Council member in the middle of their second term (6 years) if elected as Mayor, can serve the full four year term, thus actually serving a total of 10 years.
+The mayor's duties primarily entails responsibility for presiding at City Council meetings, representing the city at local events, and other ceremonial duties.
+City Council members and the mayor are limited to two consecutive four year terms serving any combination of City Council member and or Mayor.
+A City Council member in the middle of their second term (6 years) if elected as mayor, can serve the full four-year term, thus actually serving a total of 10 years.

 City Council Members and term start years: